superwf/ts-gear-example/README.md

 - `ts-gear` prove its self the compatibility with bad defined openapi doc.

+  The compatibility of `ts-gear` is not infinite.

+  First the target openapi should be a valid json, and it should not be too ridiculous. 😑

 ### Generic type 👀

 Whether can generate generic type successfully, depends on the complement of openapi doc definition.